Code-Institute-Submissions/interactive-frontend-4/README.md

 * Game Score

 ## Game Structure
-The player `#tank` is able to shoot zombies to targets (birds).
+The `#player` is able to shoot zombies to targets (birds).
 To control the action area I used `overflow: hidden;` on the body's CSS to make sure the action stays inside this game window or `#gameArea` in this case.

 ### Shooting
 To be able to shoot the zombies, I had to trigger an event on the "bullet" or `zombomb` in this case, to solve this, I decided to translate this `<div id="zombomb">` on Y coordinates and another `function` to call it back to the original position.
+This was achieved with `animate` and the call back function to reset the animation.

 ### UX Design